AllwineDesigns/stl_cmd/README.md

     stl_count <input file>

-Prints the number of triangles in the in the provided binary STL file.
+Prints the number of triangles in the provided binary STL file.

 ### stl_bbox

     stl_bbox <input file>

-Prints bounding box information of the provided binary STL file.
+Prints bounding box information about the provided binary STL file.

+### stl_cube

+    stl_cube [ -w <width> ] <output file>

+Outputs an stl file of a cube with the provided width.

 ### stl_merge